emacsmirror/plantuml-mode/README.md

 - Syntax highlight
 - Autocompletion
 - Preview of buffer or region
-- [EXPERIMENTAL] Use either local JAR or remote server for preview
+- Use either local JAR or remote server for preview
+- Set default custom theme (unless explicitly set in the diagram source)

 # Enable the major mode